Which business insurance premiums are tax-deductible?

 A few examples of this are:

 • Business interruption insurance claims are taxable because they compensate for lost income and operating expenses that are incurred during normal operations.
+That income would have been taxable, and therefore the replacement of that income is also taxable.

 • Workers’ compensation claims are generally not considered taxable.
 However, the IRS says payouts for emotional distress without physical injury may be subject to taxation.